borgbackup/borg/docs/development.rst

 Building a development environment
 ----------------------------------

-First, just install borg into a virtual env as described before.
+First, just install |project_name| into a virtual env as described before.

 To install some additional packages needed for running the tests, activate your virtual env and run::